athulnairrr/Low_Carb_Recipe_Streamlit/README.md

 # Low_Carb_Recipe_Streamlit
 This is a website which focuses on connections of an API with the Streamlit Interface

+Instructions to run:
+Download the code and in the same directory create a .env File
+# add this line in the file #
+API_KEY = "Your-API-Key"

 ![Screenshot 2023-07-28 042838](https://github.com/athulnairrr/Low_Carb_Recipe_Streamlit/assets/132225542/ee7835e1-02e2-49d2-8b59-987ebf35d40b)